panosnaz/SIZ_WAN_checks_API/api_wan_checks_README.md

 	- In the Headers section, the Content-Type header value must be set to application/json

 6. The script will connect to the specified device, perform health checks, and return a health check report and a show run text files in the json response.
+If tenant is APLOS or PSD, the script runs bgp tests on a pre-defined bgp neighbor IPs.
+In case of a MMM tenant, the POST API should include the appropriate list of BGP neighbor IPs.

 ### **Endpoints**